Levak/warfacebot/README.md

 ## Important notices

 This program lacks of several features that would make it totally undetectable.
-Firstly, if not hooked up to a Cleverbot (or others), a really easy Turing Test would tell if you are dealing with a bot or a human.

-On a more serious level, here is the TODO list:
+Here is the TODO list:

  - Add an AFK trigger.
 Currently, the bot will never suffer from AFK-like features the game has, since this is a client-side mechanism.
 It can stay forever in a room until you tell him to leave or someone kicks him;